Code-E-Magpie/plugin.program.database-toolbox/README.md

 Select one of the '>' menu items and follow the user information.

+A 'Would you like to continue ?' option is provided to exit the item before processing begins.

+'Exit Only >' - exits the add-on.

+# Notes
+It is important to proceed carefully so changes can be reversed if necessary e.g. 'Clean Addons Database  >' closes Kodi without cleanup at the end.

+• Backup databases using Kodi file manager or a backup add-on.

+• Close other add-ons and save any changes.

+• Restart Kodi if required.

+ln everyday use the Textures13.db can get corrupted and prevent Kodi starting.
+Deleting the Textures13.db database resolves this as it rebuilds on startup.<br>Other databases such as the add-ons database do not rebuild and may require restoring from backup if startup fails.

+Later versions of Android make restoring a backedup database difficult.
+Android prevents users accessing the Data folder containing data for all the installed apps including Kodi and its databases.

+Access is possible using a file explorer app from the Play Store such as Total Commander.<br>The app needs to be used with the Shizuku app from the Play Store or if restricted from GitHub https://github.com/RikkaApps/Shizuku

 # Development
 Kodi v21.3 Omega apk (Android app) with Confluence skin as default (including default font).